Darep/ajk-s-template/README.md

 ajk's template
 ==============

-A starting point, a boilerplate, a template for your Web project.
+A starting point.
+A boilerplate.
+A template for your Web project.
 Mainly just provides a bunch of nice CSS/Sass things so you are ready to just roll.
 Main point is to promote smart modularity with CSS, so the project's CSS won't become a dump.
 Also tries to promote responsiveness and ems instead of pixels.

 Check out the `sass`-directory and take a look around.
 If you like it, grab the template and start hacking! :)

 [See demo](http://darep.github.com/ajk-s-template/)

+Extra note: This template was built for internal CSS trainings I hold at Solita; to demonstrate the modular capabilities of CSS/Sass.

 ### License